TurboGears/tg2docs/docs/building_docs.rst

 we also need to download the source in order to generate documentation from the modules.

-If you are interested in helping with the new turbogears docs, we recommend you touch base with mpedersen on the IRC channel #turbogears.
+If you are interested in helping with the turbogears docs, we recommend you touch base with mpedersen on the IRC channel #turbogears.
 He appreciates any help you can give, and can help you get setup so he can more easily incorporate your modifications.
 Below is the recommended setup to help work with the